Pheochromocytoma: Complications

-Beta-adrenoceptor antagonists should not be given alone in a pheochromocytoma patient - this can lead to severe consequences.
-In 1995, a team of physicians from London described the death of a person who had been recently diagnosed pheochromocytoma after initiation of propranolol, a non-selective beta blocker.
+Beta-adrenoceptor antagonists should not be given alone in a pheochromocytoma patient — this can lead to severe consequences.
+In 1995, a team of physicians from London described the death of a person who had been recently diagnosed with pheochromocytoma after initiation of propranolol, a non-selective beta blocker.
 She quickly developed a hypertensive crisis leading to shock, myocardial infarction, heart failure, and dense right hemiplegia.
 Despite attempts at resuscitation, the person died several days later.
 This complication is related to the impact that alpha and beta-adrenoceptor antagonists have on blood vessels combined with the actions of catecholamines.
 The normal blood vessel is open, allowing for adequate blood flow.
 When catecholamines activate the alpha receptor, the vessel constricts (gets smaller), which results in hypertension.
-However, when catecholamines active the beta receptor, the blood vessel dilates (gets larger) and allows for increased blood flow, reducing the blood pressure.
+However, when catecholamines activate the beta receptor, the blood vessel dilates (gets larger) and allows for increased blood flow, reducing the blood pressure.
 If a pheochromocytoma patient is only started on a beta-adrenoceptor antagonist, this reverses the protective vasodilation and worsens the patient's hypertension.

 Controversy

-While the pre-operative alpha and beta blockade discussed above is overwhelmingly recognized as the standard of care, particularly in the United States, there has been discussion at the international level if a blockade is necessary.
-In 2017, a team of researchers from Germany published an observational case series that called into question the current recommendations for a blockade.
+While the pre-operative alpha and beta blockade discussed above is overwhelmingly recognized as the standard of care, particularly in the United States, there has been discussion at the international level about whether alpha-blockade is necessary.
+In 2017, a team of researchers from Germany published an observational case series that called into question the current recommendations for alpha-blockade.
 The study examined the intraoperative maximal systolic arterial pressure in people with and without alpha-adrenoceptor blockade and found no difference in complications between the two groups.
 The following year, a group from France published a similar article with a warning against waiting an entire week to begin alpha-blockade.
 The French researchers called for immediate surgical intervention and consideration of steps to mitigate any intraoperative catecholamine crisis.
 These articles resulted in rebuttals from research teams in the United States, but an international consensus has not yet been reached.